7fonje/7fonje/README.md

 ---

 > [!NOTE]
 > **Privacy Settings:** I have chosen to hide my public contribution graph and activity feed.
-For a better understanding of my technical experience, please feel free to browse my public repositories or reach out via email.
+If you're interested in more, please feel free to browse my public repositories or reach out via email.
 >
 <!--
 **7fonje/7fonje** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.